AWBuchanan7/OpenRCT2/distribution/readme.txt

 the complete licence text, see the file 'licence.txt'.
 This licence applies to all files in this distribution, except as noted below.

+argparse | MIT licence.
+CuTest   | zlib licence.
-dukglue          | MIT licence. duktape          | MIT licence. libcURL          | MIT (or Modified BSD-style) licence. libicu           | Unicode licence. libpng           | libpng licence. libspeex         | BSD-style licence. libzip           | BSD 3 clause licence. nlohmann-json    | MIT licence.
+Jansson  | MIT licence.
+libcURL  | MIT (or Modified BSD-style) licence. libspeex | BSD-style license.
-OpenSSL          | OpenSSL Licence
+LodePNG  | zlib licence.
 SDL2     | zlib licence.
-zlib             | zlib licence.
-Google Test      | BSD 3 clause licence.
-Google Benchmark | Apache 2.0 licence.

 Licences for sub-libraries used by the above may vary.
 For more information, visit the libraries' respective official websites.